refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * Recursive Neural Network

-This type of NN has noting to do with recurrent neural network.
+This type of NN has nothing to do with recurrent neural network.
 But it is also abbreviated as RNN and suitable for NLP (syntax tree parser), so I list this item here.
 For details, see [this note](https://zybuluo.com/hanbingtao/note/626300).

 ### Autoencoder